fengtingzhang/blog/_posts/2017-11-16-rubyconf-2017-day-three.md

 3. Social Proof
   * we are more likely to follow what other people do
-  * being ostricized for doing something that isn't the norm isn't a psychological barrier to overcome
+  * being ostricized for doing something that isn't the norm is a psychological barrier to overcome

 4. Authority